 This course is a review of mathematical principles conducted as a guided self-study with emphasis on those areas of mathematics which are conducive to clear and logical thinking.
 Prerequisites: None.
-This course may be waived if the student has scored at least 500 on the math section of the Scholastic Aptitude Test or 20 on the math portion of the ACT College Assessment, and pays the Advanced Placement Fee.

 F. Life Long Understanding and Development (LIF)

 LIF 401 Cross-Cultural Communications (2 units)